Varun-Mayilvaganan/GAN-Enhanced-Phishing-Detection/data/readme.md

 File Names: 202409, 202410
 Description: These files contain a list of phishing URLs reported in specific incidents as per JPCERT's latest security findings.

-## 2. Legit_datasets (University of New Brunswick) - https://www.unb.ca/cic/datasets/url-2016.html
+## 2. Legit_datasets (University of New Brunswick)
-This dataset includes a collection of URLs marked as legitimate, curated by the University of New Brunswick for use in phishing detection research.
+This dataset includes a collection of URLs marked as legitimate, curated by the University of New Brunswick for use in phishing detection research - https://www.unb.ca/cic/datasets/url-2016.html

 File Names: Legit_datasets.csv, legit_urls.json
 Description: A comprehensive list of legitimate websites used for training, evaluation, or comparison purposes in phishing detection models.